State Taxes at a Glance – New Jersey

-The state of New Jersey does have an individual income tax.
+The state of New Jersey is the worst state in the union regarding income tax (even behind California.)
 Like most states with income tax, it is calculated on a marginal scale, with seven (7) tax brackets.
-They range from 1.70% to 10.75%.
-The highest bracket of 10.75% starts for income greater than $5 Million.
+New Jersey Income Tax Rates range from 1.40% to 10.75%.
+The highest bracket of 10.75% starts for income greater than $1 Million.

 Corporate Tax is only assessed on C Corporation.
 Other flow-thru entities, such as S-Corps, LLCs and LLPs are not subject to the Corporate Tax, rather they are subject to the individual owner’s individual income tax.

 Like many states, New Jersey has multiple tax rates.
 One at the state level and another at the local level.
 The state rate is 6.63% the average local rate is -0.03%* (total average rate for New Jersey Sales Tax is 6.60%).

 Note* that some jurisdictions are not subject to a state rate, and instead collect a higher local rate of 3.30%, bringing the average local rate to be negative.